aarpon/hrm_docs/docs/admin/upgrade.rst

 .. include:: global_directives.inc

 .. warning:: As of version 3.2.0, the HRM expects specific file permissions on the file area!
 Please see :ref:`update_hrm_data_permissions` below.
-The deprecated fall-back mechanism of version 3.2 **no longer works in 3.3**!
+The deprecated fall-back mechanism of version 3.2 **no longer works in 3.3 and 3.4**!

 ***************
 Version upgrade